wikimatze/sweetie/README.md

 Sweetie is a plugin for [jekyll](https://github.com/mojombo/jekyll) to count all links, images, pages, and the last build time on a jekyll site.
+It can also grab the last changes of your bitbucket repositories.
 You can then use this information at a any place in your jekyll project.

 ## Installation

-    gem install sweetie
+    $ gem install sweetie

 ## Usage